FriendSoftwareLabs/friendchat/README.md

 #### Share your screen or app

-Screensharing is now available for chrome through an extension.
+Screen-sharing is available for chrome through an extension.
 The option is found in the live view menu, and will either prompt you install the extension or offer to initiate screen sharing.